Brooks Nader Spills Put Of Barely-There Bikini On Instagram As She Wraps Up First ‘Sports Illustrated’ Shoot

 Brooks Nader is over the moon about her first photo shoot for Sports Illustrated: Swimsuit Edition, and she wants her Instagram fans to have a sneak peek before the issue comes out in May.
-On Sunday, the 23-year-old took to popular social media platform to share a sexy clip of herself donning a two-piece bikini that puts her assets on full display.
+On Sunday, the 23-year-old took to the popular social media platform to share a sexy clip of herself donning a two-piece bikini that puts her assets on full display.

 In the video in question, the swimsuit model can be seen with her legs spread open and bent as she dons a navy blue bikini that consists of a top featuring an interesting array of strings that come together to form the triangle bikini that ties around Nader’s neck.
 She is wearing a black bottom that sits low on the model’s hips, helping accentuate her curvaceous figure, particularly her toned abs and strong legs that really stand out in the video.